 2. La Plage Vaiava - Beach at PK18, West of Papeete

-Champagne clear lagoon waters great for snorkelling, picnics, paddle boarding, or relaxing white sand await at this beach which is extremely popular with locals.
+Crystal clear lagoon waters, great for snorkelling, picnics, paddle boarding, or relaxing white sand await at this beach which is extremely popular with locals.
 If you enjoy snorkelling, bring your gear from home (Air Tahiti Nui will fly an additional sport bag with ‘dive or surf’ gear for free).
 If you head out directly off the beach towards the reef you will encounter a wide array of tropical fish and possible even a stingray.
-On weekends and public holidays, paddle boards and kayaks are available for rental along the beach from XPF 1500 (approx NZ$20) for an hour.
+On weekends and public holidays, paddle boards and kayaks are available for rental along the beach from XPF 1500 (approx NZD20) for an hour.

 The beach has a small picnic area with tables, and also fresh water showers and changing rooms.
 A refreshment kiosk is available but its opening hours are haphazard.
 We recommend bring a picnic!

-Located in the town of Punaauia, 18 KM’S from Papeete.
-Drive West from Papeete to Punaauia (with the sea on your right).
-Once past the Meridien Hotel continue approximately 2 km’s and you will see a sign saying VAIAVA Plage, at PK18.
+Located in the town of Punaauia, 18km from Papeete.
+Drive west from Papeete to Punaauia (with the sea on your right).
+Keep an eye open for a sign saying Vaiava Plage, at PK18.